Learning the Travelling Salesperson Problem Requires Rethinking Generalization: Introduction

-However, scaling to practical and real-world instances is still an open question~\cite{bengio2018machine} as the training phase of state-of-the-art approaches on large graphs is extremely time-consuming.
-For graphs larger than few hundreds of nodes, the gap between GNN-based solvers and simple non-learnt heuristics is especially evident for routing problems like TSP~\cite{khalil2017learning,kool2018attention}.
+\textbf{Motivation\quad} Scaling end-to-end approaches to practical and real-world instances is still an open question~\cite{bengio2018machine} as the training phase of state-of-the-art models on large graphs is extremely time-consuming.
+For graphs larger than few hundreds of nodes, the gap between GNN-based solvers and simple non-learnt heuristics is especially evident for routing problems like TSP~\cite{kool2018attention, joshi2019efficient}.

 As an illustration, Figure~\ref{fig:story} presents the computational challenge of learning TSP on 200-node graphs~(TSP200) in terms of both sample efficiency and wall clock time.
 Surprisingly, it is difficult to outperform a simple insertion heuristic when directly training on 12.8~Million TSP200 samples for 500~hours on university-scale hardware.

-This paper advocates for an alternative to expensive large-scale training: learning efficiently from trivially small TSP and transferring the learnt policy to larger graphs in a \textit{zero-shot} fashion or via fast finetuning.
-Thus, identifying promising inductive biases, architectures and learning paradigms that enable such \textit{zero-shot} generalization to large and more complex instances is a key concern for training practical solvers for real-world problems.
+We advocate for an alternative to expensive large-scale training: learning efficiently from trivially small TSP and transferring the learnt policy to larger graphs in a \textit{zero-shot} fashion or via fast finetuning.
+Thus, identifying promising inductive biases, architectures and learning paradigms that enable such zero-shot generalization to large and more complex instances is a key concern for training practical solvers for real-world problems.

-The goal of this paper is two-fold: (1) Towards \textit{end-to-end} learning of \textit{scale-invariant} TSP solvers, we unify several state-of-the-art architectures and learning paradigms~\cite{nowak2017note,kool2018attention,deudon2018learning,joshi2019efficient} into one experimental pipeline and provide the first principled investigation on \textit{zero-shot} generalization to large instances.
-(2) We open-source our framework and datasets to encourage the community to go beyond evaluating performance on fixed TSP sizes and study transfer learning for combinatorial problems.
-Our controlled experiments reveal that best practices regarding design choices such as GNN layers, normalization schemes, graph sparsification, and learning paradigms do not hold when evaluating generalization.
-In other words, learning to solve TSP at realistic scales will require rethinking the experimental as well as architectural status quo of neural combinatorial optimization to explicitly consider out-of-distribution generalization.